 By contrast in SSP3, there are already 107 million people exposed to habitat degradation at 1.5°C, increasing to 1156 million people at 3°C (Byers et al. 2018b).
-Furthermore, (Knorr et al. 2016b) estimate that 646 million people will be exposed to fire at 2°C warming, the main risk driver being the high population growth in SSP3 rather than increased burned area due the climate change.
+Furthermore, Knorr et al. (2016b) estimate that 646 million people will be exposed to fire at 2°C warming, the main risk driver being the high population growth in SSP3 rather than increased burned area due to climate change.
 Exposure to extreme rainfall, a causative factor for soil erosion and flooding, also differs under SSPs.
-Under SSP1 up to 14% of the land and population experience five day extreme precipitation events.
+Under SSP1 up to 14% of the land and population experience five-day extreme precipitation events.
 Similar levels of exposure occur at lower temperatures in SSP3 (Zhang et al. 2018b).
 Population exposed to coastal flooding is lowest under SSP1 and higher under SSP3 with a limited effect of enhanced protection in SSP3 already after 2°C warming (Hinkel et al. 2014).
-The transition from high to very high risk will occur at 2.2°C -2.8°C in SSP3 (medium confidence), whereas this level of risk is not expected to be reached in SSP1.
+The transition from high to very high risk will occur at 2.2°Cto 2.8°C in SSP3 (medium confidence), whereas this level of risk is not expected to be reached in SSP1.

 The greatest number of SSP studies explore climate change impacts relevant to food security, including population at risk of hunger, food price increases, increases in disability adjusted life years (Hasegawa et al. 2018a; Wiebe et al. 2015a; van Meijl et al. 2018a; Byers et al. 2018b).
-Changes in crop yields and food supply stability have already been attributed to climate change (sections 7.3.2.1; 7.3.2.2) and the transition from undetectable to moderate risk is placed at $0.5^{\circ}\text{C} - 1^{\circ}\text{C}$ (medium confidence).
-At 1.5°C . about 2 million people are exposed and vulnerable to crop yield change in SSP1 (Hasegawa et al. 2018b; Byers et al. 2018b), implying moderate risk.
+Changes in crop yields and food supply stability have already been attributed to climate change (Sections 7.2.2.1 and 7.2.2.2) and the transition from undetectable to moderate risk is placed at 0.5°C to 1°C (medium confidence).
+At 1.5°C, about two million people are exposed and vulnerable to crop yield change in SSP1 (Hasegawa et al. 2018b; Byers et al. 2018b), implying moderate risk.
 A transition from moderate to high risk is expected above 2.5°C (medium confidence) with population at risk of hunger of the order of 100 million (Byers et al. 2018b).
 Under SSP3, high risks already exist at 1.5°C (medium confidence), with 20 million people exposed and vulnerable to crop yield change.
 By 2°C, 178 million are vulnerable and 854 million people are vulnerable at 3°C (Byers et al. 2018b).
-This is supported by the higher food prices increase of up to 20% in 2050 in a RCP6.0 scenario (i.e., slightly below 2°C) in SSP3 compared to up to 5% in SSP1 (van Meijl et al. 2018).
+This is supported by the higher food prices increase of up to 20% in 2050 in an RCP6.0 scenario (i.e., slightly below 2°C) in SSP3 compared to up to 5% in SSP1 (van Meijl et al. 2018).
 Furthermore in SSP3, restricted trade increase this price effect (Wiebe et al. 2015).
-In SSP3, the transition from high to very high risk is in the range 2°C -2.7°C (medium confidence) while this transition is never reached in SSP1.
-This overall confirms that socio-economic development, by affecting exposure and vulnerability, has an even larger effect than climate change for future trends in the population at risk of hunger O'Neill et al. (2017) (p32).
+In SSP3, the transition from high to very high risk is in the range 2°C to 2.7°C (medium confidence) while this transition is never reached in SSP1.
+This overall confirms that socio-economic development, by affecting exposure and vulnerability, has an even larger effect than climate change for future trends in the population at risk of hunger (O'Neill, B.C. et al., 2017, p.32).
 Changes can also threaten development gains (medium confidence).
 Disability adjusted life years due to childhood underweight decline in both SSP1 and SSP3 by 2030 (by 36.4 million disability adjusted life years in SSP1 and 16.2 million in SSP3).
 However by 2050, disability adjusted life years increase by 43.7 million in SSP3 (Ishida et al. 2014).

-7.3.3.
-Risks arising from responses to climate change
+7.2.3 Risks arising from responses to climate change

-7.3.3.1.
-Risk associated with land-based adaptation
+7.2.3.1 Risk associated with land-based adaptation